 The Milton Hershey School in Hershey,

-apologized to the family “for the impact of our initial decision.”
+school and apologized to Smith and his family “for the impact of

 The school claimed last year that it

 denied Smith entry because his HIV status represented a “direct